-1. A Faculty Advisory Committee has been appointed.
+- 1. A Faculty Advisory Committee has been appointed.
 A minimum of four members are required, and some departments may require additional members.
 Three of the committee members represent the major and any minor areas of study.
-The fourth member is the Member-at-Large.
+The fourth member is the Member-at-Large and should be selected by the student and their advisor.
 The chairperson of the Committee, who serves as the student's major and dissertation advisor, must be a Full member of the Graduate Faculty.
-An associate member may chair a doctoral student's faculty advisory committee and direct the dissertation research if approved by the Dean of the School of Graduate Studies; a mentor will be appointed.
-Until the appointment of the committee, the department chairperson, or designate, acts as the student's temporary advisor, who is appointed upon admission to the program.
-Teaching and Learning has four-member Faculty Advisory Committees.

-- A Program of Study, outlining the requirements for the degree as developed by the student and the Committee, has been approved by the student, the committee, and the Dean of the School of Graduate Studies.
-The "Program of Study" form should be approved no later than the beginning of the second semester of study. - 3.
+An associate member may chair a doctoral student's faculty advisory committee and direct the dissertation research if approved by the Dean of Graduate Studies, a mentor will be appointed.
+Until the appointment of the committee, the department chairperson, or designate, acts as the student's temporary advisor, who is appointed upon admission to the program. - A Program of Study, outlining the requirements for the degree as developed by the student and the Committee, has been approved by the student, the committee, and the Dean of the School of Graduate Studies.
+The Program of Study should be completed in the second semester of study. - 3.
 A substantial portion of the coursework for the degree has been completed with a GPA of no less than 3.00 for all work attempted. - 4.
-The comprehensive examination has been successfully completed. - 5.
-The "Topic Proposal" form of your dissertation research has been approved by your committee and the Dean of the School of Graduate Studies.
-Before the proposal can be approved by the Dean, you must have an approved Program of Study, and IRB approval, if needed.
+The comprehensive examination has been successfully completed. - The "Topic Proposal" form for the dissertation research has been approved by the committee and the Dean of School of Graduate Studies.
+Before the proposal can be approved by the Dean, IRB approval, if needed, must be completed.